PHIL 101 T -

 ETHICS OF SEX LOVE AND MARRIAGE

 This class examines various ethical theories about sex, love and marriage, with the goal of understanding and evaluating feminist and GLBT arguments about the worth of marriage as an institution.
-Prerequisites: PHIL 101.
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: PHIL 101.

 PHIL 105 PU -